Lithuanian Translation & Lithuanian Genealogist Services in Estate Litigation

 In the end, the heirs had not provided enough evidence to the lower court to link them to Mikeska.
 The appeals court did not address other arguments raised by the Lithuanian heirs on appeal.
 Without Brazauskas’s testimony, the heirs could only prove through the Lithuanian documents where and when they were born.
 The heirs’ own testimony also did not help make up for the excluded genealogical testimony.

-Get in touch with All Language Alliance, Inc. to obtain certified translation of Apostille foreign language documents written in Lithuanian, Greek, Thai, Polish, German, Portuguese, Spanish, French, Romanian, Italian, Czech, Hungarian, Slovak, Hebrew, Croatian, Hawaiian, Danish, Vietnamese, other languages; and to retain genealogy researchers, certified genealogists and qualified expert witnesses in estate and kinship matters.
+Get in touch with All Language Alliance, Inc. to obtain certified translation of Apostille foreign language documents written in Lithuanian, Greek, Thai, Polish, German, Portuguese, Spanish, Ottoman, Turkish, French, Romanian, Italian, Czech, Hungarian, Slovak, Hebrew, Croatian, Hawaiian, Danish, Vietnamese, other languages; and to retain genealogy researchers, certified genealogists and qualified expert witnesses in estate and kinship matters.

 #alllanguagealliance #legaltranslationservices #legaltranslation #genealogyresearch #genealogicalresearch #probategenealogy #probatetranslationservices #genealogyexpertwitness #genealogicalresearch #apostilleservices #aspostilletranslation #Lithuaniantranslation #Lithuaniantranslator #genealogicalexpertwitness #Lithuaniantranslationservices